 What is Water Stewardship?

 Stewardship is about taking care of something that we do not own.
 Stewardship approaches that focus on the management of public goods like forests, fisheries or, in our case, freshwater resources, are based on the premise that we are all accountable for the sustainable management of those resources and are, therefore, based on collective responses.
+We define water stewardship as

 AWS was formed because of the clear need for a coherent international framework for responding to freshwater challenges.
 Our model is designed around capturing and enabling access to knowledge and expertise on best practice on water stewardship.
 The centrepiece of our work is the International Water Stewardship Standard.